circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

    - Number of biological samples analysed

 ### Imaging
 > If not described earlier in sample preparation, include a description of sample preparation and mounting for imaging or add links to corresponding protocols.
+   - Imaging method: (e.g. fluorescence microscopy, bioluminescence, etc)
    - Image acquisition:
-     - Instrument
+     - Instrument used
      - Image acquisition parameters (filters used, magnification, etc.)

    - Image data: